-The Louisiana Period Room is arranged as a gallery.
-The rich cultural heritage of Louisiana is in part reflected by the objects displayed of Native American, French and Acadian origin.
-Not represented in this room, but an essential part of this state’s cultural history as well is the influence of the African American, Spanish and Creole (i.e., mixed European and African/African-American heritage) peoples.
+The Louisiana period room is arranged as a gallery.
+The rich cultural heritage of Louisiana is in part reflected by the objects displayed of Native American, French, and Acadian origin.
+Not represented in this room, but an essential part of this state’s cultural history as well as the influence of the African American, Spanish, and Creole (i.e., mixed European and African/African-American heritage) peoples.

-The strong French influence on furniture styles in Louisiana was perpetuated by the influx of European born and trained cabinetmakers.
-Perhaps, too, they in turn transmitted their skills and styles to apprentices who adapted and modified these European traditions for the local market.
+The strong French influence on furniture styles in Louisiana was perpetuated by the influx of European-born and trained cabinetmakers.
+Perhaps, too, in turn transmitted their skills and styles to apprentices who adapted and modified these European traditions for the local market.

-Most of the Louisiana Room furnishings were made between 1800-1860, constructed of woods indigenous to the Lower Mississippi Valley—cypress, cherry, poplar and white pine.
+Most of the Louisiana Room furnishings were made between 1800-1860, constructed of woods indigenous to the Lower Mississippi Valley; cypress, cherry, poplar, and white pine.
 Others are primarily of walnut and have possible early Louisiana histories.
-The Louisiana Room consists of:

 Features of the Louisiana Gallery